bhim-shrestha/resocha/WHY_NO_WIRELESS_POWER.md

-# Why Can't We Harvest Wireless Power?
+# Why Cannot We Harvest Wireless Power?
 The Deep Truth

 **Your intuition is correct:** Power IS everywhere.
 But there are physical laws, regulations, and economics stopping us—not just technology.